Updated on: August 6th, 2020.

 #5: Application architecture

-By default, a Storyboard GUI application enforces a clean separation between the user interface layer and the backend, with a well-defined data model and events API in between.
+By default, Storyboard, a Qt alternative, enforces a clean separation between the user interface layer and the backend, with a well-defined data model and events API in between.
 The data model is generated from the UI design and is used by the Storyboard engine at runtime.
 This architecture leads to a robust, portable, and highly-optimized application that lets the designer and developer work collaboratively to build the app.
 They can work on the application at the same time because they’re working on two self-contained Storyboard components.
 This separation results in faster testing and iteration of both sides of the application and allows the designer to change the UI look and feel after design reviews or user testing - with little to no impact on the code underneath.

 By design, Qt’s embedded GUI tool allows you to create your own application architecture in essentially one of two ways.
 Using standard Qt distributions (i.e., not Qt Lite), you get one unchanging application that has the UI and underlying libraries tightly coupled together.
 You can enforce your own clean separation between the UI layer and backend but in our experience, we find that most teams can not or will not invest the time to do it.
 They’d rather get their UI up and running quickly than focus on defining and implementing best practices for architecture and maintenance.